Local Regulations

 Inspection Process

-- Initial Assessment: Conduct a thorough inspection of the property to identify maintenance needs and compliance gaps.
+- Initial Assessment: Conduct a thorough inspection of the property to identify any areas of concern regarding compliance with local and state regulations.

-- Documentation Review: Gather and review all relevant documentation, including past inspection reports and maintenance logs.
+- Documentation Review: Collect and review all relevant documentation, including maintenance logs, inspection reports, and staff certifications.